 Run the Craft CMS Installer

-Visit your running app at craftcms.dev/admin and run through the Craft CMS installer.
+Visit your running app at craftcms.local/admin and run through the Craft CMS installer.
 Once installed, you'll be dropped into the Craft dashboard.

 You now have a fully working Craft CMS install running on your local machine.
 Go ahead and add whatever plugins you need, add and update templates, whatever you want.